British actor Julian Sands identified as hiker missing in California mountains

-Mr Sands, who appeared in TV shows such as 24 and movies such as Arachnophobia, has been missing in the Mount Baldy area since Friday, according to the San Bernardino County Sheriff’s Department.
+The British actor, who has starred in critically acclaimed films including The Killing Fields and A Room With a View, along with his TV shows such as 24, has been missing in the Mount Baldy area since Friday 13 January, according to the San Bernardino County Sheriff’s Department.

-The 65-year-old actor was reported missing by a friend and was thought to have been somewhere on the popular Baldy Bowl Trail in the San Gabriel Mountains, according to KTLA.
+The 65-year-old actor was reported missing by his wife on Friday evening and was thought to have been somewhere on the popular Baldy Bowl Trail in the San Gabriel Mountains, according to Variety and Los Angeles station KABC-TV.

+Search and rescue crews were on the mountain looking for Sands, but had to suspend the search because of severe weather and avalanche threat, department spokesperson Gloria Huerta told CNN.

 Mount Baldy is a 10,000ft peak located northeast of Los Angeles in the Angeles National Forest.